GeoGaussian: Geometry-aware Gaussian Splatting for Scene Rendering: Our Methodology

-here $c^i$ and $\alpha^i_w$ represent the color and opacity of the point.
-Similar to factor graph optimization problems in SLAM methods, The 3D Gaussian Splatting and blending operations are also differentiable.
+where $c_i$ and $\alpha_w^i$ represent the color and opacity of the point, and the 3D Gaussian Splatting and blending operations are differentiable.
 Based on optimization solvers, Gaussian parameters can be trained gradually and supervised via photometric residuals.